Citi is an advertising partner

 We’ve organized our selection to reflect the different strategies you may employ when earning points on wedding expenses.

-For example, if your travel goals revolve around flights with specific carriers or stays with a certain hotel chain, charging your wedding expenses to an airline or hotel card could be the best way to go about doing this.
+For example, if your travel goals revolve around flights with specific carriers or stays with a certain hotel chain, charging your wedding expenses to an airline or hotel card could be the best way to go.

 Alternatively, if you want maximum redemption flexibility, using a general travel rewards credit card will be a better strategy.
 Some of the best travel credit cards with no annual fee make for great wedding cards.